Tinman (gene)

 tinman, or tin is an Nk2-homeobox containing transcription factor first isolated in Drosophila flies.
 The human homolog is the Nkx2-5 gene. tinman is expressed in the precardiac mesoderm and is responsible for the differentiation, proliferation, and specification of cardiac progenitor cells.
 This gene is named after the character Tin Woodman who lacks a heart, as flies with nonfunctional tinman genes have cardiac deformities.

 Function and homologues

 Homeobox genes are a group of transcription factors characterized by a homeodomain that initiates gene expression which regulates cell differentiation and development when it binds to a target promoter. tinman was first isolated in Drosophila and many vertebrate homologs have been discovered since and are considered part of a multigene family in vertebrates.
 The human homolog is Nkx2-5.
+This gene plays a role in patterning the heart, as well as in patterning and developing the mesoderm.
+Homologs of this gene found in vertebrates are expressed in the developing heart prior to differentiation.

 tinman is dependent upon the JAK-STAT signalling of the precardiac mesoderm to differentiate into a more confined growth pattern for development of visceral mesoderm and the heart.
 It contributes to the looping of the heart during fetal cardiac development, but has also been found to contribute to the regulation of the heart's electrical system postnatally.